alanwtom/alanwtom/README.md

 - 👋 Hello!
 I'm Alan, a junior studying CS at Syracuse University
 - 🖥️ Incoming Undergraduate Researcher at the NSF funded REU at the iSchool at Syracuse University!
-- 💡 I love teaching, and I'm actively trying to boost the skillset of students as the President of [Innovate Orange](https://github.com/innovateorange)!
+- 💡 I love sharing knowledge, and I'm actively trying to boost the skillset of students as the President of [Innovate Orange](https://github.com/innovateorange)!
 - 🌐 Feel free to reach out!
 My Preferred contact methods are on my [website](https://alantom.dev/).